badfroze/abelian-complexity/README.md

-hybrid abelian-complexity features extraction and implementation SVM
+Hybrid abelian-complexity features extraction and implementation SVM
 -------------------------------------------------------------------------------

 # dependencies #

 * Libsvm tools for linux

-_the library for support vector machine can be download at site https://www.csie.ntu.edu.tw/~cjlin/libsvm/_
+_The library for support vector machine can be download at site https://www.csie.ntu.edu.tw/~cjlin/libsvm/_

 # usage #

 ## use commands ##

-There are 2 main functions in this work: extract hybrid abelian-complexity features and run support vector machine
+There are 2 main functions in this work: extract hybrid abelian-complexity features and run support vector machine.

-extract hybrid abelian-complexity features: getting abelian-complexity features and tetra-nucleotide frequency features from a fasta file
+Extract hybrid abelian-complexity features: getting abelian-complexity features and tetra-nucleotide frequency features from a fasta file
 ```
 Rscript abel.r start end
 #start and end refer to the responding fasta sequence position
 Rscript 256_feature.r
 ```

-run support vector machine:
+Run support vector machine:
 ```
 Rscript main.r ratio pos.file neg.file
 #ratio refer to the ratio between positive sample and negative sample